kyesh/on-target-analysis-for-ynab/docs/DEVELOPMENT_GUIDE.md

-# YNAB Off-Target Assignment Analysis - Development Guide
+# Development Guide

-**Version:** 1.0
-**Last Updated:** June 2025
-**Status:** Production Ready

 ## Overview

-This guide provides technical implementation details for developers working on the YNAB Off-Target Assignment Analysis application, including recent fixes and architectural decisions.
+This guide provides technical implementation details for developers working on the YNAB Off-Target Assignment Analysis application.
+It covers the codebase structure, development workflow, testing strategies, and recent architectural decisions.

 ## Core Architecture